chirpradio/cloud-functions/update-playlist-storage-v2/README.md

-Fetches the output of https://chirpradio-hrd.appspot.com/api/current_playlist and copies it to a public Cloud Storage bucket to serve the same data at a lower cost.
+Updates the public playlist JSON in Cloud Storage when NextUp adds a track to the playlist

 # To test
-`npm run start`, then visit localhost:8080
+`npm run start`, then POST a message localhost:8082

 # To deploy
 `npm run deploy`